steffenkolb/Nodejs-Project-Management-Tool/README.md

 This project is very much WORK IN PROGRESS.

 It is a side project for my current internship and is scheduled to have a presentable state at the end of september.

 The github repository is more for synchronising my files on different machines then to "show the project".
-But if anyone finds something interesting in the files or has improvements I would be very happy to know.
+This is my first open source project, so feel free to correct me if anything goes wrong - but dont be mean! :)

 contact information: